OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ...
 ```

+In the output above, the most relevant fields for us are:
+- `rem_address`: remote address and port number pair (in hexadecimal representation).
+- `tx_queue` and `rx_queue`: the outgoing and incoming data queue in terms of kernel memory usage.
+These fields give an indication how actively the connection is being used.
+- `uid`: containing the effective UID of the creator of the socket.

 Another alternative is to use the `netstat` command, which also provides information about the network activity for the complete system in a more readable format, and can be easily filtered as per our requirements, for instance for a given pid (below output filtered for pid 24685).

 ```